SysCall97/e-commerce-client/README.md

 - CSS

 ### Key features:
-User can
+User can:
 - log in with Gmail, email or github(this was experimental).
 - add a product to the cart
 - remove a product from the cart
 - place order after providing the required information

 ### Future Task:
     - Payment integration with the application.